 Skip to main content

-Top 26 Python pandas Interview Questions and Answers
+Top 30 Pandas Interview Questions and Answers

-Updated Dec 2023 · 15 min read
+Updated Dec 22, 2025 · 15 min read

-pandas Basic Interview Questions
+Pandas Basic Interview Questions

-Let’s now look at some basic interview questions on pandas.
+Let’s look at some basic interview questions on pandas.
 Kind interviewers may start with these simple questions to comfort you in the beginning, while others might ask these to assess your basic grasp of the library.

 1. What is pandas in Python?

-Pandas is an open-source Python library with powerful and built-in methods to efficiently clean, analyze, and manipulate datasets.
+pandas is an open-source Python library with powerful and built-in methods to efficiently clean, analyze, and manipulate datasets.
 Developed by Wes McKinney in 2008, this powerful package can easily blend with various other data science modules in Python.

-To access the top 6 rows: dataframe_name.head(6)
+• To access the top 5 rows: dataframe_name.head()

-To access the last 7 rows: dataframe_name.tail(7)
+• To access the last 5 rows: dataframe_name.tail()

 3. Why doesn’t DataFrame.shape have parenthesis?